tidalcycles/tidal-doc/blog/tidal_profile_heavylifting.md

 - [from scratch session with Graham Dunning](https://youtu.be/ezSdPIKkp98)

 #### Comments
 - What do you think?
 Does this `from-scratch` process resonate?
-Do you different ideas?
+Do you have different ideas?
-- Add your Comments in the [Club Tidal thread](https://club.tidalcycles.org/t/blog-post-working-with-samples-the-heavy-lifting-way/4643)
+- Add your Comments in the [Club Tidal thread](https://club.tidalcycles.org/t/blog-post-working-with-samples-the-heavy-lifting-way/4643).